 I booked a ticket to Rwanda, my sixth visit to that beautiful country of rolling green hills and red dirt roads.
 I interviewed Rebeka, her parents, her teachers, headmasters, friends, an Auntie in her boarding school, and anyone else I could find who knew Rebeka when she was young, before she came to America.
 I heard a lot of new stories and was privileged to see the only two photographs of Rebeka taken before the age of nine.

+Rebeka and I talked about what to include and not include in the book.
+We talked about how to structure the narrative, the important moments that defined her choices, and how to use the metaphor of a butterfly throughout.
 I also studied the hundreds of pictures we took when she was with us, all my blog entries from that time, and the daily journal I kept.
-HER OWN TWO FEET was translated into Kinyarwandan and recorded by the amazing Cyusa Lionel, a Rwandan young man attending university in the states.
+HER OWN TWO FEET was translated into Kinyarwanda and recorded by the amazing Cyusa Lionel, a Rwandan young man attending university in the states.
 It was sent to Rwanda for Rebeka and her parents to hear and comment so that it is truly a collaborative effort between Rebeka and me.

 The book includes over seventy photographs of her time in Rwanda and the US.

-When showing the finished manuscript to Rebeka, we recorded her saying all of the Kinyarwanda words found in the glossary.
+When finalizing the manuscript with Rebeka, we recorded her saying all of the Kinyarwanda words found in the glossary.
 If you’d like to hear her (along with a little Davis commentary), check out the recording below.

 From an early age, Rebeka seized every opportunity and made the most of it.
 Whether that meant walking three miles on the tops of her twisted feet to get to the school in her village, or coming to America to live with strangers so she could have treatments and surgeries, she was brave and resilient.
 In Rwanda they don’t say “carpe diem” (seize the day), they say, “Amahirwe aza rimwe” (chance comes once).
 Rebeka took her chance, and returned to Rwanda an independent, brave, and confident girl, walking on her own two feet.